 Motilal Oswal's research report on Jindal Steel and Power

-We maintain JSP as our top pick in the steel sector with a revised TP of INR565 based on 6x FY23E EV/EBITDA.
-We believe JSP’s focused approach on leverage along with capacity expansion will augur well.
+We maintain JSP as our top pick in the steel sector with a TP of INR700, based on 5.5x FY24E EV/EBITDA.
+We believe JSP’s focused approach on leverage, along with capacity expansion, should augur well.

 Disclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.